stockmouton/stockmouton.github.io/articles/hyperinflation.md

 <!-- - Institution TODO -->
 - Pension funds: invest a lot, wait a lot, lower risk to maximum.
 Needs to rebalance portfiolio regularly to minize the risk (Beware of end of quarter!)
-- Funds: invest a lot, wait moderatly.
+- Other Funds (mutual, etf, familly office, etc.): invest a lot, wait moderatly.
 Depending of their style they might be very risky or not.
 You must do your own work per fund to understands their behaviours
 - High frequency traders (market makers): Invest tiny amounts, very very fast, low risk.
-Their business is on the economy of scale.
+They are making money by helping the market more than by betting inside of it.
 - Retail traders: you, me, everyone trading from home.
-Invest a very little comparing to other actors but are many which in our times, start to make a difference.
+Invest very little comparing to other actors but are present in a much bigger number.
+So much that it definitely starts to make a difference.

-What you want to look for with those different investors if their generic strategy or if there is any requirement by law on some of them.
-One concept I tend to emphasize is assets rotation (moving form one kind assets of to other assets).
+What you want to look for with those different investors is their generic strategy and to which requirements they are bound by law/contracts.
+For example, pension funds have to keep a certain level of allocation or risks between bonds and stocks with only minor adjustment.

-We will dig more later on, but as an example: because bonds price were going down and stocks price were going up for the past year.
-It was expeced to see assets rotation from stocks to bonds at the end of this month explaining part of sotck going down for the last 2 weeks of march.
+One concept that investors tend to follow is "investment rotation".
+As the name suggest, it is when investors "rotate" some investment from one asset to some others.
+There are many reasons for that ([window dressing](https://www.investopedia.com/terms/w/windowdressing.asp), [portfolio rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp)) but as an example, we can look at the end of the first quarter of 2021: because bonds price were going down and stocks price were going up since the pandemic crash.
+It was expeced to see assets rotation from stocks to bonds at the end of march.

 ### Assets
 On the other side, assets try to attract investors money.
-The need to satisfy any kind of investors spurs into reality any kind of assets: secure, risky, volatile, constant, expensive, cheap, complex, etc. Any opportunity void will soon be filled by the open market.
+This a prolific area with a lot of creativity, new kind of assets are created all the time: the need to satisfy any kind of investors spurs into reality any kind of assets, secure, risky, volatile, constant, expensive, cheap, complex, etc.

-To attract investors, assets are designed to make a promise of a nice return.
-Sometimes, the promise is strongly grounded in financial mechanics (like bonds), sometimes it's just a pure promise, no ties attached (like stocks).
+The way they attract investors is by making a promise.
+Mainly, a promise of a juicy ROI or low risk.
+Some assets are backed with strong fundamentals and financial mechanics (like bonds), sometimes it's just a pure promise, no ties attached (like SPACs).

-Their prices in the open market are driven by multiple forces among is supply and demand but noy only.
+Their prices in the open market are driven by multiple forces among which is supply and demand but noy only.
 Another very important force is inflation.

 ## What is inflation?
 Inflation (and deflation) are words that refer to the rate of change in the price of "things".
 Understand "things" very broadly here: food, energy, house, stocks, bonds, ETF, etc. Anything that has a price.

-To get the inflation rate:
+To get the inflation rate of a thing:

-- One look at the current price of things now: $p_t$.
+- One look at the current price of it at a time $t$: $p_t$.
 - One wait some time $\Delta t$.
-- One look again at those same prices $p_{t + \Delta t}$ and you calculate the ratio:
+- One look again at those same prices $p_{t + \Delta t}$.
+- Finally, you calculate the ratio as follow:

-$$\text{inflation rate} = R_{inf} = \frac{p_{t + \Delta t}}{p_t}$$
+$$\text{inflation rate} = R_i = \frac{p_{t + \Delta t} - p_t}{p_t}$$

+- If $R_i \lt 0\%$, we use the term deflation.
-- If $R_{inf} \gt 1$ we use the term inflation.
+- If $R_i \gt 0\%$ we use the term inflation.
-- If $R_{inf} \lt 1$, we use the term deflation.
+- If $R_i \gt 50\%$ we use the term hyperinflation.

 Nothing more, nothing less.

-> *Sidenote: notice how it is similar to the investor simple plan*
+> *Sidenote: notice how it is similar to the investor simple plan and the ROI formula*

 The inflation rate can be measured for anything and people indeed measure the inflation of everything.
 Having a good way to measure inflation correctly is still a subject of heafty debate because it really depends on how one lives.
 But the one that is usually taken when people talk about inflation is the [Consumer price index (CPI) ](https://en.wikipedia.org/wiki/Consumer_price_index).

 People tend to focus on it because it is supposed to represent the cost of living for the urban lower and middle class.
 It contains a basket of goods one has to pay for when living in cities.
-If you live outside of cities, you want to look at the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)
+If you live outside of cities, you want to look at one of its variation: the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)

+An other interesting variation is the [core inflation rate](https://fred.stlouisfed.org/series/CPILFESL).
+It is the CPI (or the PCEPI) without food and energy which varies a lot (too volatile).
+For that reason, it is better to detect trends.

 > *Sidenote: The CPI is an average of different prices, because of that and the fact that governements can change prices thanks to different tax policies makes people are wary that it is not a very good signal.
 It is usually considered a lagging signal in the sense that it is probably the last one reacting to inflation.*

-An other interesting index is the [core inflation rate](https://fred.stlouisfed.org/series/CPILFESL).
-It is the CPI or the PCEPI without food and energy which varies a lot (too volatile).
-For that reason, it is better to detect trends.
+The CPI is only useful from the point of view of a consumer.
+This is why there exist an other one for the point of view of producer: the [Producer Price Index(PPI)](https://en.wikipedia.org/wiki/Producer_price_index).

+### Ok, what about it?
-Inflation in itself is not a problem, it is actually good when it is happening at a moderate rate (notive that inflation can also happens to any of your incomes).
-As long as inflation fluctuates slowly, the economy can adapt smoothly.
+Inflation in itself is not a problem, it is actually good when it is happening at a moderate rate: as long as it fluctuates slowly with an obivous trend, the economy can adapt smoothly and its impact is not very important on the economy.
 Problems arise when quick change happens (like hyperinflation or hyper deflation).

-> *Sidenote: Near-zero inflation or deflation is considered harmful for the economy but for other reasons (signs of a worsening economy in general).*
+> *Sidenote: Near-zero inflation or deflation is considered harmful for the economy because it is believed that they are signs of a worsening economy).*

 > Do the work:
 >